 Mr. Gerson, who spent four years serving in the U.S. Navy, entered public accounting with his own practice—Gerson, Preston, Robinson & Company—in Miami Beach with an emphasis on litigation support engagements, international taxation among other areas.

-Mr. Gerson has donated a variety of scholarships to the University of Florida, including the Warrington College of Business Administration and the Fisher School of Accounting.
+Mr. Gerson has donated a variety of scholarships to the University of Florida, including the Warrington College of Business and the Fisher School of Accounting.
 In 2003, Gary R. Gerson Hall, which is home to the Fisher School of Accounting, was dedicated in Mr. Gerson's honor.

 Allen Lastinger BSBA '65, MBA '71

 Mr. Lastinger was the President and Chief Operating Officer of Barnett Banks, Inc., (now Bank of America).

 He served Barnett in a number of roles including Financial and Market Analyst, Assistant Vice President, President and Chief Executive Officer of Barnett Bank of Gainesville, Executive Vice President and Vice Chairman/Director and President and COO.

 Mr. Lastinger has served the University of Florida and the Warrington College of Business in numerous capacities.
 He has served on Warrington's Business Advisory Council and Warrington's Major Gifts Committee.
 Mr. Lastinger is a past president of the UF Foundation Board, former director of Gator Boosters and serves on the advisory board of the Lastinger Center for Learning at UF's College of Education.
 Allen and Delores Lastinger provided a generous gift to fund the Center in 1998.